-SR 10 is an international standard, developed by IQNet Association and its members, based on the RS 10 specification issued by AENOR, Spain.
+SR 10 is an international specification, developed by IQNET Association and its members, based on the RS 10 specification issued by AENOR, Spain.
 It is aimed to integrate social responsibility management into organisations’ business strategy and to communicate the achievements obtained through certification.

-The standard is aimed to assist any organisation in meeting its expectations, large ones and SMEs, public and private, and from all sectors; both for companies that are starting to implement their corporate social responsibility strategy, and for those who are already there and now need to integrate the actions they have been working on into their daily operations.
-It is an added-value solution for organisations that wish to move forward from generating employment and wealth to also developing sustainably, from customer focused to focused on their stakeholders, and from merely drafting and executing social responsibility plans that stand alone from the rest of their business policies and strategies towards integrating social responsibility into their global strategy.
+The specification is aimed to assist any organisation in meeting its expectations, large ones and SMEs, public and private, and from all sectors; both for companies that are starting to implement their corporate social responsibility strategy, and for those who are already there and now need to integrate the actions they have been working on into their daily operations.
+It is an added-value solution for organisations that wish to move forward from generating employment and wealth to also developing sustainably, from customer-focused to focus on their stakeholders, and from merely drafting and executing social responsibility plans that stand alone from the rest of their business policies and strategies towards integrating social responsibility into their global strategy.